icopy-site/awesome/docs/awesome/awesome-actions.md

 - [Runs Lighthouse and posts results to PRs and Slack](https://github.com/foo-software/lighthouse-check-action)
 - [Run Lighthouse in CI using GitHub Actions](https://github.com/treosh/lighthouse-ci-action)
 - [Continuous Benchmarking and Benchmark Visualization for Go](https://github.com/bobheadxi/gobenchdata)
+- [Size Limit Action](https://github.com/andresz1/size-limit-action) - Comments cost comparison of your JS in PRs and rejects them if limit is exceeded.

 ### Pull Requests